joaquinOnSoft/museum-bot/README.md

 ### Why there are not Spanish museum?

-Just because is a serious lack of Spanish Museums Open API availability.
-So, I decided to start from some of the Museums which provides Open API.
+Just because there is a serious lack of Spanish Museums Open API availability.
+So, I decided to start with some of the Museums which provide Open API.
 Some of then are listed in this
 article: [Top 10 APIs for Museums](https://www.programmableweb.com/news/top-10-apis-museums/brief/2020/12/26)